 During reentry at the end of mission STS-107 (16 January-1 February 2003), Columbia broke apart over northeast Texas, killing its international crew of seven astronauts.
 This precipitated cancellation of the Space Shuttle Program by President George W. Bush, who announced his decision on 14 January 2004.

 The end of the Space Shuttle Program was originally scheduled for 2010, immediately following the planned completion of the International Space Station.
-In the event, STS-135, the final Space Shuttle mission, took place four years ago, in July 2011, three months after the 30th anniversary of STS-1.
-The Orbiter Atlantis lifted off on 8 July with a four-person crew (the smallest since STS-6), docked with the International Space Station to deliver supplies and spares, and landed in Florida 13 days later.
+In the event, STS-135, the final Space Shuttle mission, took place four years ago (July 2011), three months after the 30th anniversary of STS-1.
+The Orbiter Atlantis lifted off on 8 July with a four-person crew — the smallest since STS-6.
+It docked with the International Space Station to deliver supplies and spares and landed in Florida 13 days later.